Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs

-\twocolumngrid Introduction.-- Topological phases, edge states, and flat bands lie at the heart of contemporary research in condensed matter physics and topological quantum computing (TQC)~\cite{pan16,pan23,pxue}.
+Introduction.-- Topological phases, edge states, and flat bands lie at the heart of contemporary research in condensed matter physics and topological quantum computing (TQC)~\cite{pan16,pan23,pxue}.
 This originated with the discovery of integer quantum Hall effect~\cite{hall1,hall2} and has accelerated significantly through theoretical prediction~\cite{kita21,kita22,kita23} and experimental realization~\cite{kita24,kita25} of topological insulators and fractional charges~\cite{kita25,kita26}.
 Topological phases typically emerge in systems with gapped energy bands, while edge states arise at the interface of these phases~\cite{pan-1,pan-2,pxue}.
 Energy bands can close their gap in distinct ways: Dirac cone (linear closing in momentum), Fermi arc (nonlinear closing in momentum), flat bands (energy constant in momentum).
 Gapped flat bands are easier to isolate and find applications in strong correlations~\cite{correl}, Mott phases~\cite{mott}, fractional quantum Hall states~\cite{fqh}, while gapless flat bands can host critical states or semimetallic behaviours of matter and have applications in quantum critical systems, semimetals, and exotic transport~\cite{fqh,correl,mott, semimetal,criticalsyst}.
-Topological phases have been realized experimentally in physical systems, e.g., with photons~\cite{kita28,pxue}, ultracold atoms or molecules~\cite{kita42,kita40}.
-Moreover, topological phases of matter hosting non-Abelian anyons offer a promising platform for topological qubits, fault-tolerant TQC and topological quantum information (QI) processing, where fault tolerance arises from nonlocal encoding of quasiparticle states, rendering them intrinsically resilient to errors from local perturbations~\cite{kitaev2003, nayak2008, stern2010}.
+Topological phases have been realized experimentally in physical systems, e.g., with photons~\cite{kita28,pxue}, ultracold atoms or molecules~\cite{kita42,kita40}. offer a promising platform for topological qubits, fault-tolerant TQC and topological quantum information (QI) processing, where fault tolerance arises from nonlocal encoding of quasiparticle states, rendering them intrinsically resilient to errors from local perturbations~\cite{kitaev2003, nayak2008, stern2010}.
+Topological edge states can be used for robust quantum information storage in quantum memory devices, and for noise-resilient state transfer in quantum communication networks~\cite{qmemory, qmemory2, edge1, edge2, edge4}.